-I am actively involved in encouraging and empowering young girls and women to harness the power of technology.
-Outside of the digital world, I have a very passionate & involved relationship with words (a.k.a I am a writer, currently working on my first short-story).
+I am also actively involved in encouraging and empowering young girls and women to harness the power of technology.
+Outside of the digital world, I have a very passionate & involved relationship with words (a.k.a I am a writer, my first published children's short stories are part of the Angaza project).
 I can also be found 'crocheting' berets, baby booties & circle scarfs.

 10 years of experience working in different fields, but mostly in the technology sector

 A brief timeline of some of the positions that I have held.
 A full description of each as well as other positions can be found in my resume.